Podman on Ubuntu: Building and Running Containers with Dockerfile (Beginner to Practical Guide)

 • Copies hello.sh from the host into the container

-• Sets hello.sh as the default script
+• Sets hello.sh as the default execution script

 #!/bin/bash

-echo "Hello from a Podman container!"
+echo "Hello, this output is from a Podman container!"

 chmod +x hello.sh